 This light-filled pentagonal terrace is the perfect perch for early evening drinks and watching the setting sun as it casts a golden glow over the treetops.
 The humble shed was turned from a one-storey cabin into a handsome three-floor summer home in Quebec.

 There’s no better place for romantic star gazing than this Dutch country home.
 Built atop an existing 1950s holiday property, the jewel in the crown is the rooftop extension with a huge expanse of glass – here, you can lie in bed and watch the stars above the treetops.

 Among the lush Brazilian rainforests, this stand-alone weekend retreat mimics indigenous Brazilian houses hidden between the leaves.
 Kind of like a spaceship that’s just surreptitiously landed, this playful, corrugated man-made shelter is a great hideout for bird-watching through the massive arched window.

 For those looking for a truly secluded spot for a romantic getaway, what could be better than one of these cabins in northern Norway?
-Each hut unveils a private panorama across the sea from the cantilevered viewing box – plus there’s your own terrace for warmer summer evenings.
+Each hut unveils a private panorama across the sea from a cantilevered viewing box – plus, there’s your own terrace for warmer summer evenings.

 This cute mobile home is perfect for couples suffering from wanderlust – they can travel to their hearts’ desire with these custom-made micro shelters designed by Tiny Heirlooms.
 Stripped back to the bare essentials, these offer refuge from the constraints of conventional 21st-century living.

-Literally live in your own little bubble for a weekend – this contemporary treehouse, the ‘Baumhauskugel’ has room enough for two on this medieval-themed Robins Nest retreat in Germany.
-Each treehouse is accessed by a series of hanging walkways and have peaceful terraces up among the branches.
+Literally live in your own little bubble for a weekend – this contemporary treehouse, the “Baumhauskugel”, in the medieval-themed Robins Nest retreat in Germany has room enough for two.
+Each treehouse is accessed by a series of hanging walkways, and there are peaceful terraces up among the branches.